1002 German royal election: Acknowledgment of the election

 Henry travelled on past Grona Palace to Paderborn, where the coronation of his wife Cunigunde as Queen took place on 10 August.
-On 18 August, Henry was reconciled with Archbishop Heribert of Cologne at Duisburg and the Bishops of Lotharingia immediately paid hommage to him.
+On 18 August, Henry was reconciled with Archbishop Heribert of Cologne at Duisburg and the Bishops of Lotharingia immediately paid homage to him.
 After stops in Nijmegen and Utrecht another coronation took place at Aachen on 8 September, at which the Barons of Lower Lotharingia paid hommage.
 On 1 October Duke Hermann and the Swabian nobility submitted at Bruchsal.
-Via Augsburg, Henry went on to Regensburg where his own vassals paid hommage to him between 11 and 24 November.
-Then he travelled on to Frankfurt am Main and finally to Diedenhofen (Thionville) where he held a Hoftag and an Imperial synod, which he combined with the payment of hommage by the barons of Upper Lotharingia.
+Via Augsburg, Henry went on to Regensburg where his own vassals paid homage to him between 11 and 24 November.
+Then he travelled on to Frankfurt am Main and finally to Diedenhofen (Thionville) where he held a Hoftag and an Imperial synod, which he combined with the payment of homage by the barons of Upper Lotharingia.

 Aftermath

 Hermann of Swabia, who had not initially recognised Henry's election but had subsequently submitted to him at Bruchsal, died a few months later on 4 May 1003.
 Henry took over the regency of Hermann's duchy on behalf of his young son Hermann III (a situation which was maintained de jure by his successors until the middle of the century) and he used this position to permanently remove the family of his rival from power.

 Henry of Schweinfurt had supported the election of Henry II in return for the promise that he could succeed to Bavaria.
 However, the new king reneged on this promise, since he could not allow Schweinfurt to have such a powerful position in the southeast of the Empire.
 Therefore, Henry of Schweinfurt and his close relatives made an alliance with Bolesław I of Poland (who had also submitted to Henry II at Merseburg after an unexplained attack) and Brun, the brother of King Henry.
 This alliance was defeated in the summer of 1003.
-Henry of Schweinfurt lost his county and his imperial fiefs and only his personal property was returned to him when he was pardoned in 1004.
+Henry of Schweinfurt lost his county and his imperial fiefs, and only his personal property was returned to him when he was pardoned in 1004.